SeaDart24/relative_keys_XUI/README.md

 This is an extension to the work by Shuai An on the Relative keys algorithm. https://github.com/shuaianuoe/relative_keys/tree/main

 This work modifies and further adds to his work by making it suitable to an online and dynamic setting that is user interactable and simple.
+This README provides instructions for running the Flask app, uploading datasets, and querying explanations.
+The application allows you to interact with machine learning models, upload datasets, and retrieve explanations for predictions.

 Firstly, the following packages are necessary: